 According to Demand Metric’s most recent benchmark report entitled “The State of Video Marketing 2019,” more than 70% of respondents rate video as “important” or “very important” in regard to marketing content with 74% of them believing it to be “a key driver of top-of-funnel awareness and lead generation.”
-The rise of social media has no doubt helped feed society’s relevance on and confidence in video content, making video marketing a potentially lucrative investment for companies when done on the right platforms at the right times and in the right ways.
+The rise of social media has no doubt helped feed society’s relevance on and confidence in video content, making video marketing a potentially lucrative investment for companies in 2020 when done on the right platforms at the right times and in the right ways.
 Indeed, it’s estimated that adults in the U.S. spend approximately 84 minutes each day watching online video content; that’s a lot of opportunity for businesses to engage consumers.
 Here’s what to anticipate in 2020:

-The Market Will Become More Saturated
+The Video Market Will Become More Saturated in 2020

 Marketers are smart people.
 Response to recent video marketing statistics will result in them making a more concentrated effort to produce meaningful video content.
 As a result, however, consumers will face a variety and volume of video messaging, making it harder for marketers and companies to engage them.